sharontherese/sharon-kabel/content/post/carmelites-journal/index.md

  - carmelites
 ---

-# Journal de Paris
+Each year, I run searches for the Carmelite martyrs of Compiegne to see if I can find them in 18th century art, newspapers, pamphlets, etc. This year's finding was an issue of the Journal de Paris.

+The Journal de Paris was a long-running daily newspaper in Paris.
+During the French Revolution, Journal issues typically began with the section "Convention Nationale," with summaries of the sessions (seances) from the day before.
+There were also occasional sections for Musique, Variete, Commune de Paris, and Municipalite de Paris.

+Of interest to us is the section Tribunale Revolutionnaire, which recorded the names, ages, and birth towns of the people sentenced to death the day before.
+Because sentences were frequently carried out the same day that they were handed down, this list can also be seen as a list of the previous day's executions.

+On July 18, 1794, the Journal de Paris published the names of those executed on July 17.
+Included in this list are the 16 Carmelites, listed not by their religious names (to be expected) but by their birth names.
+The list ended with "dernieres ex-Carmelites a Compiegne."

 ![](/uploads/carmelites-journal/carmelites.png "Carmelites death")

-![](/uploads/carmelites-journal/robespierre_arrest.png "Robespierre arrest")

-![](/uploads/carmelites-journal/robespierre_death.png "Robespierre death")

 # List of Carmelites

+I borrowed Wikipedia's list of the Carmelites, and added a few notes.
+I reordered the names, to match how they appear in the Journal.
+There are a few discrepancies with name spellings and ages.

-1. Mother Henriette of Jesus, ex-prioress for two terms, elected by the community in 1779 and 1782; novice mistress (Marie-Françoise Gabrielle de **Croissy/Croisy**).
+* Mother Henriette of Jesus, ex-prioress for two terms, elected by the community in 1779 and 1782; novice mistress (Marie-Françoise Gabrielle de **Croissy**).
 Born in Paris, 18 June 1745.
+** Journal: Croisy
-2. Sister Teresa of St. Ignatius (Marie-Gabrielle Trézel) Born in Compiègne, 4 April 1743.
+* Sister Teresa of St. Ignatius (Marie-Gabrielle Trézel) Born in Compiègne, 4 April 1743.
-3. Sister Teresa of the Sacred Heart of Mary (Marie-Antoniette **Hanisset/Hannisset**).
-Born in Rheims in 1740 or **1742**.
-Aged 52.
+* Sister Teresa of the Sacred Heart of Mary (Marie-Antoniette **Hanisset**).
+Born in Rheims in 1740 or 1742.
+** Journal: Hannisset
+** Journal: 52 years old, which would make her birth year 1742.
-4. Mother Teresa of St. Augustine, prioress (Madeleine-Claudine **Ledoine/Lidoine**).
+* Mother Teresa of St. Augustine, prioress (Madeleine-Claudine **Ledoine**).
 Born in Paris, 22 September 1752.
+** Journal: Lidoine
-5. Sister Mary-Henrietta of Providence (Anne **Petras/Pellerat**).
+* Sister Mary-Henrietta of Providence (Anne **Petras/Pellerat**).
 Born in Cajarc, 17 June 1760.
-6. Sister Charlotte of the Resurrection, ex-sub-prioress (1764 and 1778) and sacristan (Anne-Marie-Madeleine **Thouret/Tourret**).
+* Sister Charlotte of the Resurrection, ex-sub-prioress (1764 and 1778) and sacristan (Anne-Marie-Madeleine **Thouret/Tourret**).
 Born in Mouy, 16 September 1715.
-7. Sister Mary of Jesus Crucified (Marie-Anne Piedcourt).
+* Sister Mary of Jesus Crucified (Marie-Anne Piedcourt).
 Born 1715, professed 1737.
-8. Mother St. Louis, sub-prioress (Marie-Anne Brideau).
+* Mother St. Louis, sub-prioress (Marie-Anne Brideau).
 Born in Belfort, 7 December 1752. **No age given in Journal**
-9. Sister Euphrasia of the Immaculate Conception (Marie-Claude **Cyprienne/Brard**).
+* Sister Euphrasia of the Immaculate Conception (Marie-Claude **Cyprienne/Brard**).
 Born in 1736 in Bourth.
-10. Sister Julie Louise of Jesus, widow (Rose-Chrétien de la Neuville).
+* Sister Julie Louise of Jesus, widow (Rose-Chrétien de la Neuville).
 Born in Loreau (or Évreux), in 1741.
-11. Sister St. Martha, lay sister (Marie Dufour).
+* Sister St. Martha, lay sister (Marie Dufour).
 Born in Beaune, 1 October or 2, 1742. **No age given in Journal**
-12. Sister Mary of the Holy Spirit, lay sister (Angélique Roussel).
+* Sister Mary of the Holy Spirit, lay sister (Angélique Roussel).
 Born in Fresnes, 4 August 1742.
-13. Sister St. Francis Xavier (Julie **Vérolot/Verolat**), lay sister.
+* Sister St. Francis Xavier (Julie **Vérolot/Verolat**), lay sister.
 Born in Laignes or Lignières, 11 January 1764.
-14. Sister Constance of St. Denis, novice (Marie-Geneviève Meunier).
+* Sister Constance of St. Denis, novice (Marie-Geneviève Meunier).
 Born in Saint-Denis, 28 May 1765 or 1766.
-15. Catherine Soiron, extern, born in 1742. **Aged 55 in Journal, but should be 52**
+* Catherine Soiron, extern, born in 1742. **Aged 55 in Journal, but should be 52**
-16. Thérèse Soiron, extern, born in 1748.
+* Thérèse Soiron, extern, born in 1748.

+# Bonus

+10 days after the Carmelites were killed (as William Bush pointed out, exactly 1 revolutionary week), Maximilian Robespierre was executed in the same way.
+His arrest and death are recorded in the July 27 and 28 issues of the Journal de Paris.

+![](/uploads/carmelites-journal/robespierre_arrest.png "Robespierre arrest")

+![](/uploads/carmelites-journal/robespierre_death.png "Robespierre death")